kokilack611/chatgpt-plugin-translate/README.md

-# ChatGPT CMD Plugin In NodeJs
+# ChatGPT Translate Plugin In NodeJs

 This template repository will help you bootstrap your ChatGPT plugin development in NodeJs / Typescript.
-It provides a simple example of a CMD plugin for ChatGPT.
+It provides a simple example of a translation plugin for ChatGPT.
 The plugin allows users to interact with the windows command line interface.

 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
 This is similar to the python sample from OpenAI